axibase/atsd/api/data/series/downsample.md

 ## Downsampling Algorithm

+`DETAIL` and `INTERPOLATE` algorithms differs only by criteria used to filter series sample.
-The algorithm processes samples in timestamp increasing order.
+Each algorithm processes samples in timestamp increasing order.
 Each sample is accepted or rejected by the algorithm.
 Accepted samples constitute the resulting series.
 To accept or reject a sample the following conditions are checked sequentially.